MazenOth/admin-dashboard-backend/README.md

 #### 1- A helper cannot become a client and vice versa.
 #### 2- A helper or a client can only have a single match; if a helper is assigned to a client this helper cannot be reassigned except he unassigned from his client.

+_Note: Unfortunately, time didn't help to make seeders, so in the case of testing, you will need to manually create roles (client, helper) and cities for testing._